-I am John S. Young, Jr. - I am an aircraft mechanic for a west coast United States airline for nearly thirty years. - Capt.
-John S. Young from Dallas, Texas, was a WWII B-24D command B-24 bomber pilot with the 9th Air Force, the 98th Bomb Group, and the 344th Bombing Squadron, the Pyramiders, from Texas, and based for combat at Cairo, Egypt, and Benghazi, and Tobruk, Libya, in 1942-3.
+I am John S. Young, Jr. - I am a private pilot and an aircraft mechanic for a west coast United States airline for nearly thirty years. - Capt.
+John S. Young from Dallas, Texas, was a WWII B-24D bomber pilot with the 9th Air Force, the 98th Bombing Group - the Pyramiders, and the 344th Bombing Squadron, He was based for combat at Cairo, Egypt, Tobruk, and Benghazi, Libya, in 1942-3.
 His personal airplane for much of his time in combat was a Consolidated B-24D, he named, 'Kickapoo'.
-He flew many missions from 1942 to '43 against targets of opportunity, Axis shipping in the Mediterranean Sea, and against enemy ports and port facilities in Italy, Crete, Greece, and Sicily. - Finally, for his very last combat mission starting in June and July of 1943, he helped plan and flew copilot on one of the lead aircraft on the desperate and suicidal mission to destroy the Romanian oil refineries at Ploesti, Romania, and also, per the planners, to change the direction of the war.
-Capt.
-Young was picked by the 98th Bombing Group's commander, Col. John R. (Killer) Kane to replace the Ploesti mission commander, Major General Uzal Ent, to fly as Kane's copilot in the 98th Bomb Group's lead airplane, 'Hail Columbia', along with Lt.
+He flew many missions from July 1942 to 1943 against targets of opportunity, Axis shipping in the Mediterranean Sea, and against enemy ports and port facilities in North Africa, Italy, Crete, Greece, and Sicily.
+He flew over 300 combat flight hours and 27 combat missions. - Finally, for his very last combat mission, starting in June and July of 1943, he helped plan and flew copilot on one of the lead aircraft on the desperate and suicidal mission to destroy the Romanian oil refineries at Ploesti, Romania, and also, per the planners, to change the direction of the war.
+Lt.
+Young was picked by the 98th Bombing Group's commander, Col. John R. (Killer) Kane, to replace the Ploesti Mission Commander, Major General Uzal Ent, to fly as Kane's copilot in the 98th Bomb Group's lead airplane, 'Hail Columbia', along with Lt.
 Norman Whalen, 'Kickapoo''s navigator, and Lt.
 Harry Korger, the bombardier, and the rest of the 'Kickapoo''s regular crew.
 Upon takeoff for the Ploesti mission, 'Kickapoo' had multiple engine failures and crashed in flames, as it's replacement pilot was attempting to land, killing all but two of the replacement crew members, including the 27 year old pilot, Lt.
 Robert Nespor.
 The 98th Bomb Group suffered 46 per cent casualties over their target, White IV.
 Everyone on board 'Hail Columbia' survived the Ploesti mission and escaped the target area to crash land their badly damaged plane on the British airbase at Nicosia, Cyprus.
 Lt.
 Robert Sternfels in the B-24 named 'The Sandman', landed safely behind 'Hail Columbia' and gave Col. Kane and Capt.
 Young a ride back to Benghazi in his airplane the next day.
 Capt.
 Young, Col. Kane, and Lt.
 Sternfels all survived the Ploesti mission and the war.
-Prior to the Ploesti mission, for his many other combat missions in the Mediterranean theater, John Young was also awarded the Silver Star, the Bronze Star, the Air Medal with several Oak Leaf Clusters, and the Distinguished Flying Cross with five Oak Leaf Clusters, ----- John Young died in 1983. -- John S. Young, Jr.
+For his contribution to the Ploesti mission, Lt.
+John Young was awarded the Silver Star and another Oak Leaf Cluster to his Distinguished Flying Cross, and for his many other combat missions in the Mediterranean theater, the Bronze Star, the Air Medal with several Oak Leaf Clusters, and the Distinguished Flying Cross with five Oak Leaf Clusters, - John Young died in 1983. -- John S. Young, Jr.